 - forced companies to remove lead from candy, baby powder, and jewelry; and

 Our victories in these lawsuits sometimes force polluters to pay settlements to our organization.
-We set aside part of these settlement funds to provide small grants to grassroots community-based organizations that serve and are led by low-income people, people of color, Indigenous peoples, and residents of disproportionately affected communities in California.
+In the past when the Attorney General’s regulations allowed us to do so, we set aside part of these settlement funds to provide small grants to grassroots community-based organizations that serve and are led by low-income people, people of color, Indigenous peoples, and residents of disproportionately affected communities in California.

 The Center for Environmental Health makes these donations through an annual grant cycle titled “Community Environmental Action and Justice Fund” (referred to as the Justice Fund).
-The amount of money available for Justice Fund grants varies from year to year, depending on the success of our lawsuits and the amount of the settlement awards.
+The grants we disburse in 2018 will come from settlements paid to CEH in cases from 2016 and earlier.

 But on October 1, 2016, the Office of the Attorney General of the State of California issued new regulations that restrict the funds from these cases to uses that “address the same public harm as that allegedly caused by the defendant(s) in the [original Prop 65] case.”
-Because many of our cases focus on toxics in consumer products rather than on air and water pollution, the Attorney General’s decision will greatly reduce the funds that we can share with environmental justice communities.
+Because many of our cases focus on toxics in consumer products rather than other issues that environmental justice advocates prioritize for themselves, the Attorney General’s decision will greatly reduce the funds that we can share with environmental justice communities.
 (In our cases on air and water pollution, we continue to share settlement funds directly with the affected communities.)

-Note: CEH still controls funds that we intend to share with Environmental Justice advocates from settlement payments received in prior years.
+Note: CEH still holds funds that we intend to share with Environmental Justice advocates from settlement payments received in prior years.
 We project that in 2018 and 2019 we will be able to continue to make grants to grassroots environmental justice organizations in the way we always have.
-However, current Justice Fund grantees should note and plan for the fact that this fund may not be available after 2019.
+However, current Justice Fund grantees should note and plan for the fact that this fund will likely not be available after 2019.

 Most grants will be for specific campaigns, projects, or activities, such as attendance at conferences and trainings, strategic planning, producing outreach materials, or providing internship stipends.
 However, the Justice Fund will also consider applications for general operating support, emergency assistance, and for filling small gaps in organizations’ budgets.
 Grants will not be made to government agencies or to support religious activities or lobbying.
 Grants will only be made to groups led by and serving low-income communities in the state of California in support of environmental justice efforts.